 Long-term Care Quality

-Adding to its first-rate assessment, this nursing home also received a superb long-term care score, with a grade of A-.
-For long-term care residents, the primary objective is to keep patients as healthy and safe as possible.
-This is different than skilled nursing or short-term care where the goal is to rehabilitate residents.
-On top of considering the amount of care provided by nurses and other staff, we looked at the number of residents vaccinated for pneumonia.
-This nursing home provided the vaccine to 88.297874 percent of its residents.
-This is somewhat lower than we were hoping for but still a respectable figure.
-While its vaccination rate was a bit lower than we had hoped, we were pleased to find nursing home was able to limit hospitalizations.
-It had less than one hospitalization per one thousand long-term resident days, which is a remarkably low number.
+Adding to its first-rate assessment, this nursing home also received a superb long-term care score, with a grade of A. Long-term care grades in this range generally require both 24/7 care from nurses and aids, as well as quality routine healthcare services.
+In addition to assessing the quantity of care provided by nurses and other staff, we also looked at the number of residents vaccinated against pneumonia.
+This nursing home vaccinated 98.05195 percent of its patients.
+Vaccines are critical to keeping residents healthy.
+Finally, this nursing home was able to limit hospitalizations.
+Indeed, it had less than one hospitalization per 1,000 long-term resident days, which is a remarkably low number.

 Does this page answer your questions about Elizabeth Church Manor Nursing Home?

-In addition, this facility also excelled in the area of inspections, where it received a grade of B+.
-Few nursing homes performed better in this area.
-Inspection grades account for several factors found on a facility's inspection reports.
-One key criteria we look at is the number and severity of deficiencies.
-Facilities with better grades in this category typically have very few severe deficiencies.
-Fortunately, although this place had some minor dings on its inspection report, it had zero severe deficiencies.
-Severe deficiencies are ones found in categories G through L. This tells you the inspectors didn't deem any of the deficiencies on this facility's report to pose an imminent threat to patient health or safety.
+Moving on to our inspection category, this nursing home excelled in that category, which is based on the nursing home's recent inspection reports.
+In fact, we gave it an A- for that category.
+Our inspection scores account for several factors found on a facility's inspection reports.
+One of the most important criteria we look at is the quantity and severity of deficiencies.
+Facilities with higher grades in this category generally have very few severe deficiencies.
+Fortunately, although this facility had some minor dings on its inspection report, it had zero severe deficiencies.
+Severe deficiencies are those labeled as categories G, H, I, J, K and L. This means that the inspectors didn't deem any of the deficiencies on this facility's report to pose an imminent threat to patient safety or health.
 Finally, this facility had no substantiated complaints this year from residents, which is an excellent sign.